tomdu3/CI-project-1/README.md

     - Contact and Form to get in touch with the Institute for Wellbeing

 The website needs to enable the **site manager** to:
-- Gather the contact details of the site visitor in order to contact them.
+- Gather the contact details of the site visitors in order to contact them.

 #### Scope
 The scope plane is about defining requirements based on the goals established on the strategy plane.
 Using the information in the strategy plane, the identified required features have been broken into the following two categories.